lordrakesh/Sukuna-Guides/Sticker-feature-Guide.md

-# 🍂Sticker
+# 🍂 Sticker

-🍂Sticker command is now updated.
+🍂 Sticker command is now updated.
 You can use

 sticker --number to get sticker in different qualities.<br>